saidattathreya32/saidattathreya32/README.md

 ### About Me

-I am a student of JNTUH UCEJ pursuing my B.Tech in Information Technology (2023–2027).
+I am a student of JNTUH UCEJ pursuing my B.Tech in Information Technology.
 As an innovative DevOps & Cloud Engineer Intern, I have hands-on experience in designing, deploying, and maintaining scalable infrastructure.

 *   **Cloud & Containerization:** Proficient in leveraging AWS, Docker, Kubernetes, and Terraform to automate deployment workflows and optimize system availability.
 *   **Systems & Automation:** Equipped with a strong foundation in Linux system administration, shell scripting, and proactive network troubleshooting.